Question 43·Easy·Central Ideas and Details

 Identify what the passage is mainly about

 Read the whole passage and ask: What is the overall topic?
-Here, every sentence is about community gardens in urban neighborhoods, especially how they have changed vacant lots.
+Every sentence is about community gardens in urban neighborhoods and what they do for the community.

-Eliminate choices that are too narrow or focus on one detail
+Eliminate choices that focus on only one detail

-Select the choice that captures the full central idea
+Choose the option that matches the full central idea